Saigon Sentinel

 The resolution passed in a 219-211 vote.
 Six Republicans joined most Democrats in supporting the measure despite direct pressure from the president.

-Prior to the vote, Trump posted on Truth Social, threatening that any Republican who voted against the tariffs would face "serious consequences at Election time."
+Prior to the vote, Trump posted on Truth Social, threatening that any Republican who voted against the tariffs would face "serious consequences at Election time.

 The measure is considered largely symbolic, as a final repeal of the policy would ultimately require Trump’s own approval.
 The administration originally justified the tariffs by declaring a national emergency, citing the flow of illegal drugs from Canada as a threat.